 - Properly fitting safety helmet with a strong chin strap.
-For horizontal caves, bump helmets may be used; for vertical caves, use safety helmets carrying the Union of International Alpine Association (UIAA) seal, which is located on the inside of the helmet.
-It is recommended that a disposable liner, such as a shower cap or surgical cap, be worn underneath the helmet to protect against the spread of head lice. - Sturdy boots with ankle protection (hiking boots for dry areas; rubber boots or wellies for wet caves). - Warm, rubber gloves (to keep hands warm and protect against cuts and abrasions). - Long pants and shirt with long sleeves. - Extra set of clothes. - Non-perishable, high-energy foods, such as fruits and nuts. - Water - Knee and elbow pads. - Water-resistant "wet socks" (for wet caves). - Belt and harness. - Compass. - Three sources of light: the main light should be electric and mounted on the safety helmet, while the other two light sources may be flashlights. - Spare bulbs and batteries. - A trash bag (use as a poncho or for covering dirty equipment after the caving activity; cavers keep an empty trash bag in their safety helmets).
+For horizontal caves, bump helmets may be used; for vertical caves, use safety helmets carrying the International Climbing and Mountaineering Federation (UIAA) seal, which is located on the inside of the helmet. - Sturdy boots with ankle protection (hiking boots for dry areas; rubber boots or wellies for wet caves) - Warm, rubber gloves (to keep hands warm and protect against cuts and abrasions) - Long pants and shirt with long sleeves - Extra set of clothes - Non-perishable, high-energy foods, such as fruits and nuts - Water - Knee and elbow pads - Water-resistant "wet socks" (for wet caves) - Belt and harness - Compass - Three sources of light: the main light should be electric and mounted on the safety helmet, while the other two light sources may be flashlights. - Spare bulbs and batteries - A trash bag (use as a poncho or for covering dirty equipment after the caving activity; cavers keep an empty trash bag in their safety helmets)